novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-146.md

 Kim Ah-young, who was sitting next to him, seemed to feel the same way.

-"The employees seem to really like it."
+"The employees seem to be enjoying themselves."

 "Of course.
 It’s a whopping $100 million, and it’s for expanding into the U.S."

-"Is that so."
+"Indeed."

 While talking to Lee Hyun-woo, Kim Ah-young regretted not being more proactive.